Peter McCormick

 Peter David Godfrey McCormick OBE (born 27 June 1952) is an English lawyer.
 He is the Senior Partner of McCormicks Solicitors of Harrogate, North Yorkshire, England.

 He was educated at Ashville College and King's College London (LLB, 1973).

-He was awarded the OBE for services to charity on 1 January 2000.
+He was appointed Officer of the Order of the British Empire (OBE) for charitable services in the 2000 New Year Honours.
 He was awarded the Order of Mercy, in July 2016, by the League of Mercy Foundation, for outstanding voluntary service.

 Ranked as one of the top sports lawyers in the country, he is best known as the Chairman of the Legal Advisory Group of the Premier League and Chairman of the League's Football Board.
 In August 2015, he was unanimously elected by the 20 Premier League Clubs to be a Director of the Football Association (FA), a member of the FA Council, the FA Professional Game Board and the FA International Committee.
 Prior to these appointments, he was Chairman of the Premier League from March 2014 to June 2015.

 In May 2016, he became a member of the Football Regulatory Authority (FRA) which is responsible for regulatory, disciplinary and rule-making for football played in England.
 He was also appointed Chairman of the FA International Committee; and a member of the FA Group Remuneration Committee, the FA Council Membership and Appointments Committee.

 In August 2016, he was appointed Chairman of the FA Group Remuneration Committee, serving a six year term, expiring in July 2022.
-He remains a member of the Committee.
 In addition, he was made Chairman of the FA Premier League Medical Care Scheme Ltd, a company providing private health care to 95% of professionals in football in this country.

 In July 2017, he was unanimously elected Vice Chairman of the FA, serving a five year term until July 2022.

 In November 2018, he was elected Chairman of the Professional Game Board of the FA.